What Is a ‘Solicitor Advocate’?

 - Hold positions within companies

-Barristers have automatic rights of audience in all courts and tribunals.
-With the exception of acting as a legal advocate in the higher courts, such as Crown Courts, they cannot undertake the activities reserved to solicitors.
+Barristers on the other hand, have automatic rights of audience in all courts and tribunals but with the exception of acting as a legal advocate in the higher courts, such as Crown Courts, they cannot undertake the activities reserved to solicitors.

-As mentioned above, barristers are usually consulted for advice on complex aspects of the work undertaken by solicitors.
+As mentioned above, barristers are usually consulted for advice on complex aspects of the work initially undertaken by solicitors which is why consulting a Solicitor advocate who can do both could save time and money to complete your case.

 Evolution of the Legal Profession

-Over the last 20 to 30 years, the two branches of the profession have been growing closer together.
+The evolution of the legal profession is what has brought the role of solicitor advocate to fruition.
+Over the last 20 to 30 years, the two branches of the profession have been growing closer together to make less of a distinctive divide between the two roles.

-Solicitors can obtain higher rights of audience, allowing them to appear in all courts on the same basis as barristers.
-Solicitors who obtain these rights are known as solicitor advocates.
+Equally solicitors can now obtain these higher rights of audience, allowing them to appear in all courts on the same basis as barristers and become solicitor advocates.

-Consistency.
-You can be represented in court by the same person who has worked with you right from your arrest.
-This ensures that your legal advocate knows your case – and you – inside and out.
+One of the fundamental assets to hiring a solicitor advocate to take on your case has to be consistency.
+By taking this approach you can be represented in court by the same person who has worked with you right from the beginning of your case.
+This ensures that your legal advocate knows you and your case inside and out.
+Whereas when your solicitor instructs a barrister, they are drafted in later down the line meaning that relationship becomes lost.

-Experience.
-Solicitors spend years learning the ropes of the criminal justice system in police stations and in relation to relatively minor matters in the Magistrates’ Courts.
-We know how things work in a police station at 3 a.m.
-We’re used to getting calls from desperate clients.
+Experience should also be taken into account, solicitors spend years learning the ropes of the criminal justice system be this in police stations or in relation to relatively minor matters in the Magistrates’ Courts.

-Cost.
-If you have to instruct both a solicitor and a barrister, you often wind up paying for duplicated work.
-In most instances, it’s less expensive to have one solicitor who can conduct the preparatory work for your case and then act as your advocate in court.
-When it comes to legal services, a solicitor advocate is about as close as you can get to one-stop shopping.
+Finally a huge advantage is the total cost of your case.
+If you have to instruct both a solicitor and a barrister, you often find yourself paying for duplicated work.
+In most instances it’s less expensive to have a solicitor advocate because they are one solicitor conducting the preparatory work for your case, then acting as your advocate in court.

-It’s important to note that specialist barristers do essential work in complex cases.
-If your situation calls for it, we can use our well-established links with local chambers to ensure you have the best representation from start to finish.
-Get in touch to see how we can help today.
+However, It is important to note that specialist barristers do essential work in complex cases.
+Therefore if your situation calls for it, we can use our well-established links with local chambers to ensure you have the best representation from start to finish.